tsgates/arch-wiki-markdown/wiki/Xfce.md

 Fonts

-If you find the standard fonts rather thick and or slightly out of focus open Settings>Appearence click on the Fonts tab and under Hinting: change to Full
+If you find the standard fonts rather thick and or slightly out of focus open Settings>Appearance click on the Fonts tab and under Hinting: change to Full

 You could also try using a custom DPI setting.